 Workshops 1-5 are delivered in 45 minutes, and workshop 5 is delivered in 2 hours, by EAO staff and relevant guest presenters (Director of Global Safety and Security, Business & Finance, Title IX Coordinator, experienced leaders, etc.).
 Workshop 5 is required each year a leader is traveling with students.
 If a leader attends three optional workshops and the required workshop consecutively, the leader will be certified and the certification will be noted on program marketing materials.
 Certification will be valid for three years.
 (Even if certified, the leader is required to attend the health, safety and conduct training).

-The schedule for the Spring Semester 2020 workshops will be available in December!
+The schedule for Spring Semester 2020 workshops is below: